MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/chicken-katsu.md

 - asian
 ---

-## Ingredients (chicken):
+## Ingredients
+- Chicken:
     - 1 chicken breast (butterflied)
     - salt
     - miso
     - 2 eggs (beaten)
     - flour
     - panko
     - oil for frying

-## Ingredients (sauce):
+- Sauce:
     - 3 tbsp ketchup
     - 2 tbsp worchestershire sauce
     - 2 tbsp oysters sauce
     - 1 tbsp miso
     - &frac14; tsp salt

 ## Instructions:
 1. Butterfly the chicken breast, flatten with a cast iron pan (or whatever you want to use), and cover in miso.
 Marinate for 1 hour to overnight.